datateknik-lth/datateknik-lth/EDAF35-os/sammanfattningar/Sammanfattning_Felix.md

 > by the next part of the virtual page number.
 Due to locality of references,
 > this approach saves memory, since the complete address space needs not be in
 > memory - only the used pages.
+>
+> Multi-level page tables are also called *forward mapped page table*

 **Page fault**
 > The data of the requested page is not in RAM and must be fetched from swap.